Configuring web.xml According to Target Deployment Platform

 WebApp_ID.xsi\:schemaLocation=d:/work/xsd/web-app_2_4.xsd

-In this case our post processor finds out that web-app xml element has an id, and there is a property with same prefix in properties file, as a result it decides to replace value of attribute corresponding to the rest of that property name.
+In this case, our postprocessor finds out that the web-app XML element has an id, and there is a property with the same prefix in the properties file; as a result, it decides to replace the value of the attribute corresponding to the rest of that property name.

-We can as well remove some xml elements out of web.xml with this approach.
-For example, lets assume your development environment is JBoss, and you use Apache MyFaces.
+We can as well remove some XML elements out of the web.xml with this approach.
+For example, let’s assume your development environment is JBoss, and you use Apache MyFaces.
 In that case, you will need to tell JBoss that your application comes with its own JSF implementation in your web.xml as follows.

 <param-name>org.jboss.jbossfaces.WAR_BUNDLES_JSF_IMPL</param-name>